 - Give Your Eyes a Break – Staring at a computer screen for hours on end can cause headaches, trouble focusing, and eye fatigue.
 Remember to take frequent rest breaks and use over-the-counter eye drops to ensure proper hydration.

 - Take Preventative Measures – Always assess your equipment and environment before working.
 Do not use machinery if it is missing safety guards, and report any safety hazards to your supervisor.

 - Get Professional Care – If you have been injured on the worksite, do not settle for just first aid treatment.
 Seek emergency medical care from a professional to help evaluate the injury and begin proper care immediately.

 Not only are eye injuries painful, they can also cause permanent vision loss.
-If you or someone you care about has suffered eye damage as a result of a hazardous work environment and appropriate safety gear was not made available, do not hesitate to contact a New York on the job injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP to discuss your legal rights and options.
+If you or someone you care about has suffered eye damage as a result of a hazardous work environment and appropriate safety gear was not made available, do not hesitate to contact a New York on the job injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP to discuss your legal rights and options.